SquareBracketAssociates/Booklet-AReflectiveKernel/Chapters/ObjV/ObjV.md

 #### Shared Variables

-Note that contrary to the proposition made in the 6th postulate of the original ObjVLisp model, class instance variables are not equivalent of shared variables.
-According to the 6th postulate, a shared variable will be stored into the instance representing the class and not in an instance variable of the class representing the shared variables.
-For example if a workstation has a shared variable named `domain`.
-But domain should not be an extra instance variable of the class of `Workstation`.
+Note that contrary to the proposition made in the 6th postulate of the original ObjVLisp model, class instance variables are not equivalent to shared variables.
+According to the 6th postulate, a shared variable will be stored in the instance representing the class and not in an instance variable of the class representing the shared variables.
+For example, if a workstation has a shared variable named `domain`.
+But the domain should not be an extra instance variable of the class of `Workstation`.
 Indeed domain has nothing to do with class description.

-The correct solution is that `domain` is a value hold into the list of the shared variable of the class `Workstation`.
-This means that a _class_ has an extra information to describe it: an instance variable `sharedVariable` holding pairs.
-So we should be able to write
+The correct solution is that `domain` is a value held into the list of the shared variable of the class `Workstation`.
+This means that a _class_ has extra information to describe it: an instance variable `sharedVariable` holding pairs.
+So we should be able to write:

 ```
 Obj Workstation getIV: #sharedVariable